-Laboratory Research encompasses the Lewis B. and Dorothy Cullman Program for Molecular Systematics, the Genomics Program, and Structural Botany.
+Laboratory Research encompasses the Lewis B. and Dorothy Cullman Program for Molecular Systematics, the Genomics Program, Climate Solutions, and Structural Botany.
 Highly advanced facilities support research by Garden scientists, postdoctoral researchers, graduate students, visiting scientists, technical staff, and interns.
 Laboratory research complements traditional field, herbarium, and literature research about plants and allows for critical and exhaustive investigation, experimentation, and discovery.

 Lewis B. and Dorothy Cullman Program for Molecular Systematics

 The Cullman Program focuses plant molecular research on the global scientific effort to assemble the evolutionary tree of life (family tree) for all plants on Earth, past and present.
 Assembling the tree of life requires a very close understanding of the relationships of specific plants to each other.
 The expertise of the Cullman Curators is spread across the plant kingdom, from the earliest branches of the green algae and land plants, through the gymnosperms, to the major branches of the flowering plants.
 To elucidate the evolutionary placement of fossil species on the tree of life, the work of the Cullman Program intersects with that of the Structural Botany laboratory.
 In partnership with the American Museum of Natural History, the Cullman Program looks at plant-animal interactions at the level of the molecule.
 On the applied side, the Program focuses effort on using DNA barcodes as a species identity-tag.